radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 But then the `includes` statement means that Active Record will try to execute a database call anyway, and so this attempt won't work.
-We _must_ use objects that have been persisted to the database.
+We _must_ use objects that have been persisted to the database in this particular test.

-If the validations were not available in the model, then they wouldn't interfere in the tests.
+This is one small example of how Active Record encourages bad application decisions.
+It should absolutely be possible to test a small bit of business logic such as this `contributors` method _without_ having database calls mixed up in it.

 In the ROM world, validation is kept separate from the model and model classes know nothing about how their data is validated.
 Model classes only know what attributes to expect.
 Validating data is someone else's responsibility.
+We can have performant queries to get the contributors for our projects _and_ we can write nice unit tests for them _and_ those unit tests don't have to speak to a database.

-This makes it easy to test the validation logic in isolation from the business logic of the model and vice versa.
+Separating out the validation logic into its own class not only makes sense, but it makes it easy to test the validation logic in isolation from the business logic of the model and vice versa.
 Our `contributors` method would then be back to its simplest version: